LiberTEM/LiberTEM/docs/source/gsoc.rst

     :scale: 50%
     :alt: In pixelated STEM, a full diffraction image is recorded for each scan position.

-    LiberTEM is developed primarily to address challenges in pixelated STEM where a sample is scanned with a focused electron beam and a full image of the transmitted beam is recorded for each scan position.
+    *In pixelated STEM, a sample is scanned with a focused electron beam, and a full image of the transmitted beam is recorded for each scan position.
 The result is a four-dimensional data hypercube.
-This application can generate tremendous amounts of data from high-resolution scans with a high-speed high-resolution detector.
+This application can generate tremendous amounts of data from high-resolution scans with a high-speed high-resolution detector.*

 The project started in the beginning of 2018 and is currently attracting more and more users because it is orders of magnitude faster and more scalable than established solutions, and at the same time convenient to use.
 In our field, LiberTEM is seen as the up and coming technology to tap the full scientific potential of modern high-speed detectors.
 Such detectors can already reach a data rate of 8.5 GB/s and will soon produce more than 50 GB/s of raw data.
 The conventional established PC-based solutions can't keep up with such data rates, and distributed systems like LiberTEM are required for progress in this field.